Looking for something?

 Starr received national board certification in 2012 and was recognized as an outstanding educator that year by Education Update.
 She is also a Certified Masters Journalism Educator through the Journalism Education Association (JEA) and served as the New York State director for JEA.
 In 2016 she was named an ASCD Emerging Leader and had the opportunity to give a TEDx Talk called A Recovering Perfectionist’s Journey to Give Up Grades.

-She is the author of several articles and books and blogged on Education Week Teacher at “Work in Progress” where she discussed all aspects of being a teacher and education reform for five years ending in 2019.
+She is the author of several articles and books including “Hacking Assessment”, as well as blogged on Education Week Teacher at “Work in Progress” where she discussed all aspects of being a teacher and education reform for five years ending in 2019.

 In recent years, Sackstein has spoken internationally in Canada, Dubai, and South Korea on a variety of topics from assessment reform to technology-enhanced language instruction.